Generic Name: dextroamphetamine sulfate

 - Take dextroamphetamine sulfate extended-release capsules exactly as prescribed.
 Your doctor may adjust the dose until it is right for you or your child.

-- From time to time, your doctor may stop treatment with dextroamphetamine sulfate extended-release capsule for a while to check ADHD symptoms.
+- From time to time, your doctor may stop treatment with dextroamphetamine sulfate extended-release capsules for a while to check ADHD symptoms.

 - Your doctor may do regular checks of the blood, heart, and blood pressure while taking dextroamphetamine sulfate extended-release capsules.
 Children should have their height and weight checked often while taking dextroamphetamine sulfate extended-release capsules.
 Treatment with dextroamphetamine sulfate extended-release capsules may be stopped if a problem is found during these check-ups.